-Officers explained the report follows a similar report to the Finance, Resources and Corporate Committee where figures were presented in greater detail.
-Changing patterns of bus patronage has made the bus tendered services budget more volatile, with additional pressure caused by inflation and funding during Covid-19.
-Internal Audit is reviewing controls in place and budget updates be made regularly to the Finance, Resources and Corporate Committee and the Combined Authority.
-The recommendation in the report seeks to rebalance the budget up to date using a virement from the Concessionary Travel budget, which will resolve the budget issue to date with more work to be done to consider further impacts in the remainder of the year.
+Officers explained the report follows a similar report to the Finance, Resources and Corporate Committee where figures were presented in grater detail.
+Changing patterns of bus patronage has made the budget quite volatile, with additional pressure caused by inflation.
+The expenditure is being internally audited and updates will follow for the Finance, Resources and Corporate Committee and the Combined Authority.
+The recommendation in the report seeks to rebalance the budget up to date using a virement from the Concessionary Travel budget, which will solve the budget issue to date with more work to be done for the remainder of the year.